 - Select a style to apply it to the selected text.

 Note: The Normal style is automatically applied to text unless another style is specified.
 You can designate different Normal styles for text and tables.

-Editing an Existing Style
+Edit an Existing Style

 To edit an existing style:

-- From the Edit toolbar, click the Styles dropdown.
+- From the Edit toolbar, click the Styles drop-down.

 - Select Edit Style Guide to open the Style Guide Editor.